amirmasoudabdol/Bilbo/docs/doxygen/Classes/classsam_1_1_experiment.md

 )
 ```

-Constructing an [Experiment](/doxygen/Classes/classsam_1_1_experiment/) object using the given JSON configuration.
+Constructs an [Experiment](/doxygen/Classes/classsam_1_1_experiment/) object using the given JSON configuration.

-Starting by the initialization of an [ExperimentSetup](/doxygen/Classes/classsam_1_1_experiment_setup/), followed by Data, Test, and Effect stratgies initialization; and finally, all necessary resources will be initialized.
+This constructs an [Experiment](/doxygen/Classes/classsam_1_1_experiment/), and allocates the resources necessary for the experiment to setup its dependent variables, etc. Using the config parameters of the Data, Test, and Effect strategies, it also initializes those to be used by the [Researcher](/doxygen/Classes/classsam_1_1_researcher/) or the [Experiment](/doxygen/Classes/classsam_1_1_experiment/) itself

-### function `Experiment`
+### function Experiment

 ```cpp
 Experiment(